 The court's role in this type of hearing is to make sure that the separation agreement is in accordance with Massachusetts laws.
 For example, if there are children of the marriage, the parties cannot waive the right to pay or receive child support.
 This type of hearing is very quick and usually lasts only five minutes.
 The key to making this successful is proper preparation with a skilled attorney who can anticipate your needs and ensure that all aspects of the divorce are covered in a way that protects you.
 There is no substitute for knowledge and experience.

 The goal of the Probate and Family Court is to have the parties work out their own Separation Agreement.
-The Separation Agreement typically governs several issues related to the separation of two parties, including, but not limited to, the division of assets, legal and physical custody of any children, parenting time with the children, child support, alimony, health insurance, marital debt and tax issues.
+The Separation Agreement typically governs several issues related to the separation of two parties, including, but not limited to:

 The court believes, just as we do here at Sweeney & Associates, LLC, that the best outcome is when two parties can fully agree on a settlement.
 When both parties are able to come to an agreement regarding child custody, parenting time, child support or the division of assets, the parties are more likely to be able to communicate effectively moving forward.